clojurephant/clojurephant/docs/README.md

   - Creates a `test` task that runs tests within the test source set.
 - Applies the internal `ClojureCommonPlugin` which:
   - Creates a dev source set, to be used for REPL development, which extends the test source set.
-  - Adds 'nrepl:nrepl:0.5.1' as a dependency of that source set.
+  - Adds 'nrepl:nrepl' as a dependency of that source set.
   - Adds a `clojureRepl` task which will start an nREPL server.
   - Configures dependency rules to indicate that:
     - `org.clojure:tools.nrepl` is replaced by `nrepl:nrepl`
-    - If you are using a Java 9+ JVM, any `org.clojure:java.classpath` dependency must be bumped to at least 0.3.0 to support the new classloader hierarchy.
+    - If you are using a Java 9+ JVM, any `org.clojure:java.classpath` dependency must be bumped to at least 1.0.0 to support the new classloader hierarchy.
 - Configures the `main` Clojure build to `checkAll()` namespaces.
 - Configures any build whose name includes `test` to:
   - `aotAll()` namespaces (required for the current JUnit4 integration)